Hitomilras/unity-graphics-programmer-roadmap/README.md

 >
 >https://t.me/unity_cg uses Russian language as the main, but in case you'll write in English, I think people will understand you & answer to you.

+##### If you think that these can be improved in any way, please do suggest.
+You can open an issue to do so.

 # Math
 - https://gamemath.com/book - one of the best book about math in games.